With Election Day near, local organizers see big potential for Latino turnout

 So far, the feedback has been good.

-“I think there’s definitely a fire as far as folks wanting to get involved,” said DHF Civic Engagement Coordinator Eliana Honeycutt.
+“I think there’s definitely a fire as far as folks wanting to get involved,” said Eliana Honeycutt, the Huerta Foundation’s civic engagement coordinator.
 “As far as voter engagement, there does seem to be an increase.”

 “I’d definitely make a bet that we’re going to see higher turnout,” he said.
 “I think a lot of people are going to turn out because of the local sales tax measures.
 Those are going to impact people of low-income communities.”